marcot-dev/Clock/README.md

 # Clock
 This is a very simple clock.
+WORKS ON WINDOWS

 I'm just doing this for pratice and learn more about C Thanks :)